NirvaanBal/library/README.md

 - Remove book on the fly 📕
 - Responsive design using flexbox and grid 🔢

+## Raison d'être
+To get hold of JavaScript constructor pattern

 ### Idea

 The idea of this app is solely inspired from The Odin Project's JavaScript course which includes a project with same name.